I3A-NavSys/utrafman_sim/docs/install.md

 ```bash
 roslaunch utrafman_main generated_city.launch
 ```
-You should observe ROS being launched in the terminal, and Gazebo opening in a new window.
+You should observe ROS being launched in the terminal and Gazebo opening in a new window.
 In the Gazebo window, you should see a world with simple buildings.

 >:warning: If you are running Gazebo within a virtual machine, the scenario may not be fully rendered as you are not utilizing your computer's 3D graphics card.

 ![Empty World](./img/tutorials/simple-simulation-1.png 'Gazebo Viewer with a generated city world.  :size=800px')

-In a new terminal, check the ROS services responsible for managing drones in gazebo:
+In a new terminal, check the ROS services responsible for managing drones in Gazebo:
 ```bash
 rosservice list /godservice/
 ```